scottyroges/MortgageMatrix/memory-bank/systemPatterns.md

   homeInsurance={homeInsurance}
   hoaFees={hoaFees}
   onReset={handleReset}
+  formValues={formValues}
 />
 ```

 The component uses the PaymentCircle component to visualize the payment breakdown and provides a detailed list of the payment components: principal & interest, property tax, home insurance, and HOA fees.
 Each item in the breakdown includes a color indicator that matches its segment in the circle chart and displays both the monetary value and percentage of the total payment.
+It also includes a "Share Results" button that copies a URL with the current form values to the clipboard.

 ## State Management
 - Local component state using React's useState hook for component-specific state